Leapify-Studios/Piggy-Vault/README.md

 • daily login page - daily rewards, limited piggy's.
 This is to keep users  active, attract free spirits collectors and people who have a fear of missing out.

-• equip page - users can equip piggy's they collected.
-This is to make the users feel good, like you unlock/ obtain a new character in a game.
+• equip page - users can equip piggy's they have collected.
+This is to make the users feel a sense of achievement, like unlocking/obtaining a new character in a game.
 It adds meaning to unlocking piggy's with a equipping purpose.

 • ranking page - to view ranks (ranking system).
 This is to rive competitiveness to be active and a sense of accomplishment.

-• achievement page - to claim achievement and piggy credits for more gacha.
+• achievement page - to claim achievements and piggy credits for more gacha.
 This is to attract free spirits collectors and gacha addicts.

 **Socialising features**